lunarc/lunarc_docs/docs/guides/software_development/ddt_debugger.md

 Once your created an executable with debugging support, run it using either a batch script or an interactive session.

-Make sure the `arm_forge` module is loaded by your script or manually inside your session, before starting the executable.
-This is in addition to the modules normally required to execute your code.
+Make sure the `linaro_forge` module and all other modules needed to run your executable (GCC, OpenMPI, SciPy-bundle, ...) are loaded by your script or manually inside your session, before starting the executable.

 To start your program, prefix the execution statement with `ddt --connect`.
 For example an MPI code compiled against an OpenMPI-library should be started as follows